alexxyye/alexxyye.github.io/pages/about.md

 ##### **Research Assistant**, Chinese and Bilingual Studies, The Hong Kong Polytechnic University
 2021.01-2021.08\
 PI: Dr. Caicai Zhang\
-Description: In the project "[The neural encoding of productive phonological alternation in speech production: Evidence from Mandarin Tone 3 sandhi](https://www.sciencedirect.com/science/article/pii/S0911604422000045)," I took the initiative to engage in experiments 2 and 3.
+Description: In the project [The neural encoding of productive phonological alternation in speech production: Evidence from Mandarin Tone 3 sandhi](https://www.sciencedirect.com/science/article/pii/S0911604422000045), I took the initiative to engage in experiments 2 and 3.
 I applied event-related experimental paradigms in conducting EEG experiments, and utilized BESA for data preprocessing.
 I also incorporated the FieldTrip toolbox to perform cluster-based permutation tests.
 Although the results were not significant and only experiment 1 was published (which I did not participate in), I found the experience invaluable in honing my skills in data collection and analysis.
 <br>

 ##### **Research Assistant**, Linguistics, The Chinese University of Hong Kong